quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 ---

 #### Reward and Discount Rate Considerations
 The MDP has a reward of zero on all transitions.
-The discount rate \(\gamma = 0.99\) affects how much future rewards are valued, influencing the update rules during training.
+The discount rate $\gamma = 0.99$ affects how much future rewards are valued, influencing the update rules during training.
 :p What role do the reward and discount rate play in this MDP?
 ??x
 In this MDP, the absence of non-zero rewards means that only the structure of transitions between states matters for value function estimation.
-The discount rate \(\gamma = 0.99\) ensures that future states are considered valuable but with diminishing importance over time. x??
+The discount rate $\gamma = 0.99$ ensures that future states are considered valuable but with diminishing importance over time. x??

 ---